 - Machine or automatic speech recognition captions need to be edited and to have speaker info, sounds, and tone added in order to provide effective access.

-- Test prior to the event to make sure that your captions are working and you know how to turn them on.
+- If showing as part of an in-person or virtual event, test prior to the event to make sure that your captions are working and you know how to turn them on.

 - If doing a virtual event, test to make sure that the media captions show up in your web conferencing or webinar platform.